nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

-# Upgrading a Clustered Deployment with MetroÆ
+# Upgrading a Clustered Deployment with MetroAE
 ## Prerequisites / Requirements / Notes
-Before upgrading any components, you must have previously [set up your MetroÆ environment](SETUP.md) and [customized the upgrade environment for your target platform](CUSTOMIZE.md).
+Before upgrading any components, you must have previously [set up your MetroAE environment](SETUP.md) and [customized the upgrade environment for your target platform](CUSTOMIZE.md).

 Ensure that you have added upgrade.yml to your deployment and specified `upgrade_from_version` and `upgrade_to_version`.
-MetroÆ uses these values to determine whether it is to perform a patch upgrade, a major upgrade or a minor upgrade.
+MetroAE uses these values to determine whether it is to perform a patch upgrade, a major upgrade or a minor upgrade.
 Failure to populate these variables correctly could cause the wrong type of upgrde to be attempted, possibly resulting in an error.
 If a minor upgrade is treated as a major upgrade, for example, you may get stuck in the turn-on-api step which should not be executed for minor upgrades.

-Note that if your existing VSP components were not installed using MetroÆ or were installed using a different MetroÆ host, you can still use MetroÆ to do the upgrade.
-You must manually copy the MetroÆ host user's ssh public key to each of the VSP Linux-based components (VSD, VSTAT, VNSUTIL) and to any KVM-based hypervisors used for VSP components and any KVM-based hypervisors where data-plane endpoints (VRS, NSGv) have been installed.
+Note that if your existing VSP components were not installed using MetroAE or were installed using a different MetroAE host, you can still use MetroAE to do the upgrade.
+You must manually copy the MetroAE host user's ssh public key to each of the VSP Linux-based components (VSD, VSTAT, VNSUTIL) and to any KVM-based hypervisors used for VSP components and any KVM-based hypervisors where data-plane endpoints (VRS, NSGv) have been installed.
 This will allow passwordless ssh between the Ansible host and the Linux nodes in the deployment.
-Passwordless ssh to these nodes is a requirement for proper MetroÆ operation for health and upgrade.
+Passwordless ssh to these nodes is a requirement for proper MetroAE operation for health and upgrade.

 By default, the special enterprise called Shared Infrastructure is created on the VSD.
-When putting domains in maintenance mode prior to an upgrade, MetroÆ skips Shared Infrastructure domains because they cannot be modified.
+When putting domains in maintenance mode prior to an upgrade, MetroAE skips Shared Infrastructure domains because they cannot be modified.

 ### Patch Upgrade for VSD, AKA in-place upgrade
 A patch upgrade is applicable to the VSD cluster when upgrading from one 'u' release to another.
 A patch upgrade is also referred to as an in-place upgrade.
 The existing VSDs will remain in service.
 The migration ISO will be mounted and the migration script will be executed on each VSD.
 A patch upgrade is: